-10.3 Claims for relief on any pension contributions not already included in this return
+8.2 Claims for relief on any pension contributions not already included in this return

-Enter details of any contributions paid to the Retirement Pension Scheme (RPCs) or the Falkland Islands Pensions Scheme (FIPS) which have not been claimed elsewhere on your return.
-For example voluntary contributions or contributions paid while you were in partnership.
+Enter details of any compulsory contributions paid to the Retirement Pension Scheme (RPCs) which have not been claimed elsewhere on your return.
+For example contributions paid while you were in partnership of if you were self-employed.